 2. For Financial Reasons

-The second reason why you want to make fossil fuel-free investments is financial.
-Changing your funds to fossil fuel free funds is about being a socially responsible investor.
+The second reason why you may want to make fossil fuel-free investments is financial.
 Research has shown that changing your investments to fossil fuel-free funds doesn’t lower your investment results.
 In fact, If you’ve successfully avoided oil, gas, and coal companies for the past couple of years, then you probably would have been better off financially speaking.
 For example, an S&P 500 fossil-fuel-free ETF actually outperformed the General S&P 500 ETF for the past few years (data as of April 29, 2020).

 When you look at your 401(k), IRA, or brokerage account portfolios, they are probably not going to be fossil fuel-free.
 The popular US stock market index fund actually holds $65 billion in oil, gas, and coal companies.
 That’s close to around 8% of the fund.
 So why do people hesitate if protecting the environment and addressing the climate crisis is important for them?
 The main reason probably is, individual investors don’t really know that it’s even possible and they don’t know about it.

 So, will we actually make less money or can we make more money if we change to fossil fuel-free investments?

 A study done by the Harvard Business School and the London Business School has shown that companies with higher sustainability scores actually perform better.
 Now, if you just look at the actual returns for the past 10 years, the S&P energy sector gained a measly 1% for the past decade, compared to the broad S&P 500 index, which gained more than 200%.
 So, it looks like there actually might be a financial advantage in going fossil fuel-free.

 What is fossil fuel divestment?